Elderjs/elderjs/README.md

 <br />

-Elder.js is an opinionated static site generator and web framework built with SEO in mind.
+Elder.js is an opinionated static site generator and web framework built with SEO in mind.  :rocket:

 **We consider Elder.js to be in 'beta' and are using it in production https://elderguide.com.**